sbeeredd04/auto-git/README.md

 > AI-powered automatic Git commits with Gemini-generated commit messages - now with interactive controls and error-driven AI suggestions

-Auto-Git is a cross-platform CLI tool that watches your files and automatically generates meaningful commit messages using Google's Gemini AI, then commits and pushes your changes. **Version 2.0** introduces interactive controls, error recovery, and AI-powered troubleshooting.
+Auto-Git is a cross-platform CLI tool that watches your files and automatically generates meaningful commit messages using Google's Gemini AI, then commits and pushes your changes. **Version 2.0** introduces interactive controls, error recovery, AI-powered troubleshooting, and a completely redesigned user experience.

 ## ✨ Features